MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 - **Enable UPS Control Commands**
   Toggle whether commands (On/Off, Self Test, etc.) are exposed.
-  When disabled, the device label will indicate `(Control Disabled)`.
+  When disabled, the device label will revert to its saved name.

 - **Use UPS Name for Label**
   Automatically updates the Hubitat device label with the UPS-reported name.